By Audley USA specialist Beth

 Yosemite is one of those places you just can’t prepare yourself for.
 I’d seen many images of the park’s granite cliffs, rushing waterfalls and sequoia trees clinging to the valley side.
 But, you don’t get a sense of the sheer scale of the place until you’re standing in the middle of it all, surrounded by vertical rock formations reaching 900 m (3,000 ft) into the sky.

-A visit to Yosemite, whether driving through the park or spending several days hiking its many trails, not only places you amongst this striking natural scenery, but also gives you the chance to spot wildlife both rare and familiar, from families of deer to eagles circling prey.
+A visit to Yosemite, whether driving through the park or spending several days hiking its many trails, not only places you among this striking natural scenery, but also gives you the chance to spot wildlife both rare and familiar, from families of deer to eagles circling prey.

 Walking in Yosemite National Park